PKM-er/obsidian-zotlit/lib/zotero-helper/README.md

 ---

-In package.json, icon paths should be relative to `chrome` folder
+In package.json, icon paths should be relative to `chrome` folder (folder need to be registered in chrome.manifest first in Zotero 6)

 ---